 Does a Christian counseling degree really make a difference?
-This question has been asked countless times since the mid 21st century when Christian counseling first became a popular career path.
+This question has been asked countless times since the mid-21st century, when Christian counseling first became a popular career path.
 Now, the lines between secular counseling and Christian counseling are easily blurred.
-Does it really matter that I get a counseling degree at a top Christian college?
+Does it really matter that I get a master’s degree in Christian counseling at a Christian college?
 If I’m already a Christian, then why do I need Christian training?
-James Nelson presents the answer in his book Psychology, Religion, and Spirituality, “There is broad agreement among its members that psychology and Christianity have the potential to illuminate each other.”
+James Nelson presents the answer in his book “Psychology, Religion, and Spirituality.”
+“There is broad agreement among its members that psychology and Christianity have the potential to illuminate each other.”

 History of Christian Counseling